freedesktop/amd-umr/doc/sphinx/source/vm_decoding.rst

 	* https://github.com/NateBrune/fmem

-The repo is a bit out of date but is fairly trivial to fix up for modern kernels.
+The repository is a bit out of date but is fairly trivial to fix up for modern kernels.

-UMR will try first for /dev/fmem if availabile and then fall back to /dev/mem.
+UMR will try first for /dev/fmem if available and then fall back to /dev/mem.